-We will be doing lots of interesting lessons and activities this term!
+We will be doing lots of interesting lessons and activities this half term!

-We will be recapping word classes in grammar and learning about different types of nouns and advanced punctuation in various sentence types.
+We will be recapping word classes in grammar and learning about different types of adverbs and conjunctions.

 In Maths, we will continue to focus on basic skills in Mental Arithmetic to develop mental and written calculation skills for the four operations.
-We will learn about place value to deal with numbers up to ten million and use reasoning skills to solve problems.
-We will be covering positive and negative numbers and interpreting data to find the mean, mode, range and median.
+We will focus on position and direction and using four quadrant coordinates to describe position, draw shapes, plot translations, rotations and reflections.

 Homework, usually Maths, English and any spellings will be given out on a Friday to be handed in by the following Wednesday at the latest.
 Please read regularly and record this in your reading record as it is an important part of your weekly homework.
 Guided reading will take place every Tuesday and you must have your book and record in school.
 The spelling test take place every Friday.

-The outdoor games lessons will be on Mondays.
-An outdoor kit is needed for these lessons.
+The outdoor games lessons will be on Fridays.
+Gymnastics will be on Mondays and an outdoor kit is needed for these lessons.
 Please ensure that you have something suitable for all weathers.
 Indoor sessions will be on Tuesdays initially.
 Children who have earrings are asked to remove them and leave them at home on P.E. days or remove them and keep them safe themselves at school.
 If ears have been pierced recently the children are responsible covering their own earrings with tape.

 Please can you also ensure your child has the correct equipment required for school.
 Your child will need a blue fibre tip pen with spares, pencil, sharpener, ruler, glue stick and eraser.
 They also require a named water bottle.